- Gladys Childs

 Ancient Manuscripts

-Basically, up until the 1940s, the earliest biblical manuscripts (Old and New Testament) we could find were copies from about 895 A.D.
-(We are not talking about secular or non-church writings referring to events or people that we find in the Bible.
+Until the 1940s, the earliest biblical manuscripts (Old and New Testament) we could find were copies from about 895 A.D.
+(We are not talking about secular or non-church writings referring to events or people that we see in the Bible.
 These go much older.)
-This was not surprising, because the old leather or paper manuscripts would both fade out, dry rot, or be burned once they were copied.
-So, for centuries, scholars did debate about whether the manuscripts they had were truly reliable.
+This was unsurprising because the old leather or paper manuscripts would both fade out, dry rot, or be burned once they were copied.
+So, for centuries, scholars debated whether the manuscripts they had were genuinely reliable.

-However, in 1947, Bedouin shepherds, working in the Judean Desert, entered a cave and found jars filled with ancient scrolls.
+However, in 1947, Bedouin shepherds working in the Judean Desert entered a cave and found jars filled with ancient scrolls.
 This discovery began a search that lasted almost a decade and eventually produced thousands of scroll fragments from eleven caves.
-To make a long story short, the Dead Sea Scrolls revealed thousands of biblical scroll fragments from the Old and New Testaments that dated from 250 B.C. up to 68 A.D.
-In essence, these Dead Sea Scrolls were almost 1000 years older than the oldest biblical manuscripts in human possession.
+To make a long story short, the Dead Sea Scrolls revealed thousands of biblical scroll fragments from the Old and New Testaments dating from 250 B.C. up to 68 A.D.
+These Dead Sea Scrolls were almost 1000 years older than the oldest biblical manuscripts in human possession.

-When you add it all up, today, there are over 5664 Greek manuscripts, 8,000-10,000 Latin manuscripts and over 8000 Ethiopic, Slavic, and Armenian manuscripts, for a total of over 24,000 ancient manuscripts of our Bible that are in existence today… that we can say reliably represent what was written by the original authors of our Bible.
-In essence, there is simply no comparison in the amount of manuscript evidence between that of bible and any other book from the ancient world.
+When you add it all up, today, there are over 5664 Greek manuscripts, 8,000-10,000 Latin manuscripts, and over 8000 Ethiopic, Slavic, and Armenian manuscripts, for a total of over 24,000 ancient manuscripts of our Bible that are in existence today… that we can say reliably represent what was written by the original authors of our Bible.
+In essence, there is simply no comparison in the amount of manuscript evidence between the bible and any other book from the ancient world.

-So, what are we to do with all of that and where is the application?
+So, what will we do with all of that, and where is the application?
 Well, the point is, you can trust your bible.
-Granted, we have to find trustworthy ways to interpret that bible; but, concerning the manuscripts themselves, the bible is simply more trustworthy than any other ancient document that exists today.
+Granted, we have to find reliable ways to interpret the Bible, but, concerning the manuscripts themselves, the bible is more trustworthy than any other ancient document that exists today.
 Period.

 My Last Point: A Jury

-My husband preached on this question years ago and he discussed what you are about to read.
-If ever you are tempted to say, I do not need to read the bible, because no one really knows for sure what is from God and what is not....well, I offer you the illustration of the jury.
+My husband preached on this question years ago and discussed what you are about to read.
+If ever you are tempted to say, I do not need to read the Bible because no one knows what is from God and what is not...well, I offer you the illustration of the jury.

-Imagine for a moment that you are the member of a jury, and you are trying to figure out whether the defendant committed murder or not.
-Say, you have found 66 witnesses who all say they personally witnessed the murder, and they are willing to testify.
+Imagine that you are a jury member trying to figure out whether the defendant committed murder.
+Say, you have found 66 witnesses who all say they witnessed the murder, and they are willing to testify.

-All 66 witnesses take the stand, and you interview 11 witnesses a day for six days; but, after just a few witnesses, something odd is happening.
-Each witness gives the exact word for word story that the other 65 witnesses offer.
+All 66 witnesses take the stand, and you interview 11 witnesses daily for six days, but after just a few witnesses, something odd is happening.
+Each witness gives the exact word-for-word story that the other 65 witnesses offer.
 They did not see the murder from different perspectives.
-They do not tell the story with any different lenses.
-For 6 days, all 66 witnesses say the exact same thing with no variation, and they all end with, “The defendant is a murderer.”
-Now, if 66 people all said the exact same thing on the witness stand would you believe them?
+They do not tell the story through any different lenses.
+For six days, all 66 witnesses say the same thing with no variation, ending with, “The defendant is a murderer.”
+Now, if 66 people all said the same thing on the witness stand, would you believe them?

 Let us say you find 66 more witnesses.
 Yet this time, when you call them to the stand, every story is different.
 Details are different.
 Some of them even contradict one another.
 Some people disagree about when everything happened.
 Some people contradict each other on the clothes of the victim.
 And some people even contradict others on the order of events.
 But, after documenting all of their stories, one theme is consistent even with all their differences.
 The person on trial does not fit the general description of the murderer.

-Now be sure to tune in here, over the last 2000 years the church has had numerous opportunities to edit and doctor the stories in the bible to make them perfectly consistent with one another.
-The reason people have so many arguments about what the scriptures say is precisely because the scriptures are not always perfectly clear or consistent.
+Now be sure to tune in here; over the last 2000 years, the church has had numerous opportunities to edit and doctor the stories in the bible to make them perfectly consistent with one another.
+People have so many arguments about what the scriptures say precisely because the scriptures are not always perfectly clear or consistent.

-Since the church has not edited out the inconsistencies, then what reasons might we come up with for their lack of action?
-The answer is that those inconsistencies actually add to the validity of the points, principles, and concepts that underlie the text itself.
-Believe it or not, I actually like the fact that there are things, issues, and truths that I do not perfectly understand concerning the scripture.
+Since the church has not edited out the inconsistencies, what reasons might we come up with for their lack of action?
+The answer is that those inconsistencies add to the validity of the points, principles, and concepts underlying the text itself.
+Believe it or not, I like that there are things, issues, and truths concerning the scripture I do not perfectly understand.

-What that tells me is, if it is true that God’s ways are higher than my ways and God’s thoughts are higher than my thoughts, then God definitely is involved in this book.
-Now, it is simply a matter of my personal journey and walking with other believers to figure out just what it is that God wants me to know.
+That tells me if it is true that God’s ways are higher than mine and God’s thoughts are higher than mine, then God definitely is involved in this book.
+Now, it is simply a matter of my personal journey and walking with other believers to figure out what God wants me to know.

 Or, maybe Peterson worded it best in The Message when he stated: “There’s nothing like the written Word of God for showing you the way to salvation through faith in Christ Jesus.
-Every part of Scripture is God-breathed and useful one way or another—showing us truth, exposing our rebellion, correcting our mistakes, training us to live God’s way.
-Through the Word we are put together and shaped up for the good things in life that God has in mind for us.”
+Every part of Scripture is God-breathed and useful in one way or another—showing us the truth, exposing our rebellion, correcting our mistakes, and training us to live God’s way.
+Through the Word, we are put together and shaped up for the good things in life that God has in mind.”

-My prayer for you and all who struggle with the truth of the bible, "Know that God is not afraid of your questions.
+My prayer for you and all who struggle with the truth of the Bible is, "Know that God is not afraid of your questions.
 Keep bringing them to God.
-Trust in a God who loves all of us, is present in our lives, and who inspired the scripture we have today.
-May you trust in the bible's reliability and may the reading of God's word bless and transform your life."
+Trust in a God who loves all of us is present in our lives and who inspired the scripture we have today.
+May you trust in the bible's reliability, and may the reading of God's word bless and transform your life."
 Amen.